 St Mark’s Square (Piazza San Marco) – This is the place where Venetians come to watch the world go by – although almost everyone we saw was a tourist!
 It’s certainly the busiest square in Venice and there’s a lovely atmosphere when you walk through.
 Coffee here is extortionate, so you may choose to drink somewhere else, but there’s often live music to enjoy.
 There is often flooding in St Mark’s Square so be prepared to walk along the walkways which are put down for you if this happens.

-St Mark’s Basilica (Basilica di San Marco) – The architecture of this building in St Mark’s Square is stunning and it’s noticebly cooler inside on a hot Venetian day.
+St Mark’s Basilica (Basilica di San Marco) – The architecture of this building in St Mark’s Square is stunning and it’s noticeably cooler inside on a hot Venetian day.
 It’s very dark too, but your eyes quickly adjust and there’s lots to see.
 Visiting the general area is free, but there is often a queue of people to get in.
-To avoid waiting to get in, try booking your visit in advance by clicking here.
+To avoid waiting to get in, you can book onto an organised tour like this one: St Mark’s Square – Skip The Line Walking Tour.
+Entrance to the Basilica is free if you are prepared to wait.

 Doge’s Palace (Palazzo Ducale) – You’ll instantly recognise this building as it’s one of the most familiar in Venice.
 It used to be the administrative centre, hall of justice and prison for the old Venetian republic and as with most things in Venice, it’s been well preserved.
-The architecture is impressive on the outside, but you can also go inside.
-We didn’t get chance to do this on our last visit and we’ve heard mixed reviews of the “Secret Itineraries” tour.
-Would you recommend a visit inside?
-Please leave your comments at the bottom of the page.
+The architecture is impressive on the outside and we’d recommend spending some time under the arches around the building, but you can also go inside which is a lovely experience.
+We took the “Secret Itineraries” tour and enjoyed seeing more of such an impressive building.

 The Grand Canal – It’s the busiest water route in Venice and the best way to experience it is to be on the water.
 Our tip would be to take a Vaporetto (Water Bus) for a ride up the canal.
 We’ve also done it in a Gondola, which is a lot scarier and a lot more expensive!